jacobsjo/worldgen-devtools/README.md

 ![Locating huge red mushrooms](docs/images/locate_feature.png)

-Use `/locate featrue <placed_feature>` to locate a configured feature nearby.
+Use `/locate featrue <configured_feature>` to locate a configured feature nearby.
 If the current chunk contains the feature multiple times, it will list the up to 5 closest positions.
 This only works if the chunk is generated while this mod is installed.